AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 A headless component is a design pattern where the component applies a separation of concerns between the logic (or "head") and the user interface (or "body").

 The “headless” part refers to the logic of the component, which is decoupled from its visual representation.
-This means that the component doesn’t have a user interface, but it does have functionality and exposes actions (APIs), states, directives but keeps internally their implementation.
+This means that the component doesn’t have a user interface, but it does have functionality and exposes an api, states, directives but keeps internally their implementation.

 Leveraging its core, AgnosUI provides headless components across various frameworks.
 These components not only share the core API but also adhere to the best practices and implementation strategies specific to each framework.
 This ensures seamless integration and optimal performance.